MOH-Zambia/PES/setup/README.md

 # Setup Guide

+## Installing the required packages
-To install the required packages in `requirements.txt` run the following line in terminal:
+To install the required packages in `requirements.txt` run the following line in terminal after navigating to the `setup/` directory:

-`pip install -r requirements.txt`
+* `pip install -r requirements.txt`